dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 I knew I’d miss out on the huge community that comes with Hugo.
 But thanks to Zola’s excellent documentation and forum, I rarely felt stuck.
 The number of community themes was irrelevant to me since I planned to write my own.

-## Turbolinks
+## <del>Turbolinks</del> Turbo

 One day, I landed on a post on [taniarascia.com](https://www.taniarascia.com/) from a web search.
 The site looked so clean that I decided to explore it, and was floored by how fast the navigation was.
 Unvisited pages opened as if they were stored offline.
 Something was fishy.

 I dug around the site to find [a post](https://www.taniarascia.com/migrating-from-wordpress-to-gatsby/) about how it was made (much like this one).
 It uses Gatsby, which turns the site into a single-page application.
 Each page load is a JSON call, and even that is likely [preloaded](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) by the current page.

 I had no intention of switching away from Zola, but I wanted this superpower.
 I remembered seeing a GitHub repo that can do something similar to a site using traditional navigation.
-I peeped into my Pensieve (read: Firefox history) and came out with [Turbolinks](https://github.com/turbolinks/turbolinks/).
+I peeped into my Pensieve (read: Firefox history) and came out with [Turbolinks](https://github.com/turbolinks/turbolinks/). (**Update:** Now using [Turbo](https://turbo.hotwire.dev/), the successor to Turbolinks.)

 This library hijacks all same-origin hyperlinks on your site and fetches them in the background.
 Then, without causing a full page reload, it swaps out the `<body>` and merges the `<head>`, making navigation blazing fast.
 This way, you can still use old-school hyperlinks and your site will behave like a single-page application.

-The best part about Turbolinks that there’s nothing to configure.
+The best part about Turbo that there’s nothing to configure.
 Load it in a `<script>` and it starts working.
 And if a browser doesn’t support JavaScript, links work like they always have.
 Everybody wins!

 Which brings me to—